Available Funding and Financial Aid

-- A Report of Advisory Committee (aka Annual Report) on file from current or last academic years.
+- A Report of Advisory Committee (aka Annual Report) on file from the current academic year.

 - If selected for an award, students will be required to present a receipt of the application for graduation to the Graduate School before the award is made.

 Deadlines for Applications by Award Semester:

 - Fall: Applications for fall awards are accepted between July 1 and August 1.
 Awards will be announced by August 15.